-As a multi-year History Day participant, I can proudly say that I look forward to being a part of History Day every year.
-For each project I create, I grow to appreciate the experience even more.
+As a multi-year History Day participant, I can proudly say that I looked forward to being a part of History Day every year.
+For each project I created, I grew to appreciate the experience even more.
 Connecticut History Day encapsulates one of the major highlights of History Day with its motto of Student Choice, Student Voice.
 Throughout their projects, students are granted the liberty to make decisions independently and to truly make the experience their own.